georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 The sequence number value is ignored but they must be there.
 The sequence is executed from top to bottom.

-mainwindow.h contains an array called Motor_rest_position which should be edited to establish all motor rest positions.
+mainwindow.h contains an array called Motor_rest_position which can be edited to establish all motor rest positions.

-mainwindow.h contains 2 arrays called bounds_min and bounds_max which should be edited to establish all motor min and max positions.